-Use the wash station at Pier 2.
+Use the wash stations at Piers 1-14.
 If you plan to walk in forested areas across the Hauraki Gulf, or if you’ve previously been walking in other forested areas, clean your gear before boarding the ferry.

 |SCRUB: Clean all soil off your footwear, bike tyres and gear EVERY TIME you enter or leave an area with kauri.|

 |SPRAY: Use disinfectant only after you have removed all soil.|